mod-audio/mod-panel/README.md

 ## Usage

-Simply clone this repository recursively (either with `git clone --recursive` or `git submodule --init --update` afterwards), build and run it:
+Simply clone this repository recursively (either with `git clone --recursive` or `git submodule update --init --recursive` afterwards), build and run it:

 ```sh
 make